 C- Change your eating habits.
 Work on eating more healthy, so you begin to feel good about yourself.
 Looking good inside and out.

 E-Evaluate your progress on a weekly basis.
 Determine what you have done well and what you not done well.
 Set your goals for the next week and keep working on it.
 Do not give up.

 SelectionsfromBarb.com would love your comments, any problems you would like to see addressed, as I am continuing to work on improving my blog and Etsy shop.
 Dealing with some computer issues, planners coming.

-Looking for ideas for the holidays, venture into my Etsy shop and see tote bags, journals and other things that might help you as the holidays are running full blast towards us.
+Looking for ideas?
+Venture into my Etsy shop and see tote bags, journals and other things t.
 Go to the top of my blog and click on the button IMAGINATIONfromBarb, or click on this link https://www.etsy.com/shop/IMAGINATIONfromBarb.
 Either will take you to my Etsy Shop.